MicrosoftDocs/sdk-api/sdk-api-src/content/http/nf-http-httpcreaterequestqueue.md

 This parameter must be <b>NULL</b> when opening an existing request queue.

-#### - pName [in, optional]

-The name of the request queue.
-The length, in bytes, cannot exceed MAX_PATH.

-  The optional name parameter allows other processes to access the request queue by name.

 #### - Flags [in, optional]

 The flags parameter defines the scope of the request queue.
 This parameter can be one or more of the followng: